 Many of these organizations are public universities, and they’re collecting because of simmilar State records laws that require the preservation of public records on University websites.

 It’s well understood that web archives are pathetically underfunded.
-This is a quote from David Rosenthal, and according to those NDSA surveys over two thirds of respondents reported about quarter FTE dedicated to web archives, and this was actually an increase to from earlier surveys.
+This is a quote from David Rosenthal, and according to those NDSA surveys over two thirds of respondents reported about quarter FTE dedicated to web archives, and this was actually an increase from earlier surveys.

 So, there’s a one-year graduate assistantship that we can apply for our library.
-It kind of goes from department department and the student gets tuition credit and a stipend.
+It kind of goes from department to department and the student gets tuition credit and a stipend.
 We applied for and recieved that position for 2020 in the hopes of making this program more effective.

 We hired my co-author who was later hired away by Union College.
 The goal was to better management over what at that point had grown to 30 web archives collections and try to better document New York State politics and the death penalty.
 We knew there was stuff we were losing.